krishna2/krishna2.github.io/maharishi-gita.md

 Even such masters take the Lord as the Guru.

-From Akshara Manimaalai composition, we have these beautiful lines.
+From Akshara Mana Maalai composition, we have these beautiful lines.

 ```
 Verse 36: